Quantifying Broken Detailed Balance in Transcription: Introduction

 \section{Introduction}

+Cells are fundamentally non-equilibrium systems \cite{schrodinger2012life}.
+They metabolize free energy to drive processes such as transcription, translation, regulation, and replication—activities necessary for survival and reproduction.
+If free energy sources are not present, mRNA and protein production ceases.
+Eventually, the system relaxes toward equilibrium with its environment, and the cell ultimately dies.
+In a proliferating population, this non-equilibrium character is evident in the irreversibility of exponential growth \cite{england2013statistical,grandpre2025extremal,ocal2025two}.
+Yet, the extent to which the molecular processes underpinning this irreversibility violate detailed balance---and the degree to which reversibility is a determining factor in the dynamics of molecular machinery---remains an open question \cite{battle2016broken}.

-Gene expression is the process by which mRNA and proteins are produced in cells from information stored in the DNA, a process which is noisy and far-from-equilibrium \cite{schrodinger2012life,zoller2022eukaryotic,wong2020gene,raj2006stochastic}.
-This noise arises not only from extrinsic factors that vary between cells but also from intrinsic stochasticity due to the random waiting times of molecular collisions among genes, mRNA, and protein molecules, which is non-negligible \cite{mcadams1997stochastic,elowitz2002stochastic,swain2002intrinsic,raj2008nature}.
-This has led to the development of stochastic models aiming to capture the dynamics observed in mRNA and protein expression \cite{raj2006stochastic,peccoud1995markovian,shahrezaei2008analytical}.
-The most common model used to capture stochasticity of transcription is the telegraph model, a simple on/off switch model of mRNA production with degradation, which is successful even when the underlying dynamics are more complex, as long as the mRNA expression is super-Poissonian \cite{braichenko2021distinguishing} (i.e., having a Fano factor of mRNA number $>1$)\footnote{Although recent experimental data reveals that some genes have sub-Poissonian mRNA expression in fission yeast \cite{weidemann2023minimal}.}.
-Under these conditions, gene expression is said to be bursty, being characterized by short on-times and long waits in between bursts of mRNA production, and the burst kinetics can vary depending on the physiological stimuli \cite{molina2013stimulus,bartman2019transcriptional,volteras2023global,sukys2024transcriptome}.
+In this paper, we take interest in understanding how the behaviors exhibited in the transcription of genes may be related to the ways in which those behaviors break \textit{time-reversal symmetry}---otherwise known as detailed balance.
+Fundamentally, transcription is a noisy process that is far-from-equilibrium \cite{zoller2022eukaryotic,wong2020gene,raj2006stochastic}.
+This noise arises not only from extrinsic factors that vary between cells but also from the random waiting times between molecular collisions among genes, mRNA, and protein molecules \cite{mcadams1997stochastic,elowitz2002stochastic,swain2002intrinsic,raj2008nature,VERHAGEN2025169202}.
+The most common models of transcription are phenomenological---namely, stochastic switching of the gene between active (on) and inactive (off) states, transcription occurring only when the gene is active, and the subsequent degradation of mRNA transcripts.
+Simple models are highly successful at capturing the dynamics of genes that have mRNA distributions that are noisier than a Poisson point process \cite{braichenko2021distinguishing}.
+Under these conditions, gene expression is said to be bursty, being characterized by short on-times and long waits in between bursts of mRNA production.
+This ``bursty'' nature is studied both at the level of transcript distributions across population snapshots \cite{molina2013stimulus,bartman2019transcriptional,volteras2023global,fu2022quantifying,sukys2025cell} and in time for individual genes \cite{golding2005real,suter2011mammalian,lammers2020matter,pomp2024transcription}.